MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/define-an-azure-network-topology.md

 *Figure 2: A traditional Azure network topology.*

-# Azure Virtual Network Manager in Azure Landing Zones
+## Azure Virtual Network Manager in Azure Landing Zones

-Azure Landing Zones conceptual architecture recommends one of two networking topologies: an Azure Virtual WAN-based network topology, or a network topology based on a hub and spoke architecture.
+Azure Landing Zones conceptual architecture recommends one of two networking topologies: an Azure Virtual WAN-based network topology, or a network topology based on a traditional hub and spoke architecture.

 As the business requirements change over time (e.g., migration of on-prem applications to Azure that requires hybrid connectivity), AVNM allows you to expand and implement networking changes without disruption to what is already in Azure.

 Azure Virtual Network Manager allows you to create three types of topologies across subscriptions, for both existing and new virtual networks:
-- Hub and spoke with spokes that aren't connected to each other.
+- Hub and spoke topology
-- Hub and spoke with spokes that are directly connected to each other, without any hops in the middle.
+- Hub and spoke topology with direct connectivity
-- A meshed group of virtual networks that are interconnected.
+- Mesh topology (Preview)

 ![Diagram that shows Azure Virtual Network topologies](../../_images/azure-best-practices/avnm-network-topologies.png)

+>[!NOTE]
+> Azure Virtual Network Manager does not support Azure Virtual WAN hubs as part of a network group or as the hub in a topology at this time.
+See the [Azure Virtual Network Manager FAQ](/azure/virtual-network-manager/faq) for more information.

-When you create a hub-and-spoke topology with Azure Virtual Network Manager in which spokes are connected to each other, direct connectivity between spoke virtual networks in the same [network group](/azure/virtual-network-manager/concept-network-groups)are automatically created bi-directionally.
-By using Azure Virtual Network Manager, you can statically or dynamically make spoke virtual networks members of a specific network group, which automatically creates the connectivity for any virtual network.
+When you create a Hub and spoke topology with direct connectivity in Azure Virtual Network Manager where the spokes are connected to each other directly, direct connectivity between spoke virtual networks in the same [network group](/azure/virtual-network-manager/concept-network-groups) are automatically created bi-directionally via the [Connected group](/azure/virtual-network-manager/concept-connectivity-configuration#connected-group) feature.

+Azure Virtual Network Manager, allows you to statically or dynamically add virtual networks to become members of a specific [network groups](/azure/virtual-network-manager/concept-network-groups), which defines and creates the desired topology based on you connectivity configuration within Azure Virtual Network Manager.

-You can create multiple network groups to isolate clusters of spokes virtual networks from direct connectivity.
+You can create multiple network groups to isolate groups of different virtual networks from direct connectivity.
 Each network group provides the same region and multi-region support for spoke-to-spoke connectivity.
-Be sure to stay below the maximum limits for Azure Virtual Network Manager that are described in the [Azure Virtual Network Manager FAQ](/azure/virtual-network-manager/faq#limits)
+Ensure you stay within the limits defined for Azure Virtual Network Manager that are described in the [Azure Virtual Network Manager FAQ](/azure/virtual-network-manager/faq#limits)

 **Design considerations:**